-After wearing the ring consistently for four months all day and all night, it is still in good nick, with just a couple of scratches.
-I got it in gold so I was worried it might start to tarnish quite quickly, but it isn't showing any signs of that just yet.
+After wearing the ring consistently for six months all day and all night, it is still in good nick, with just a couple of scratches on the back.
+I got it in gold so I was worried it might start to tarnish quite quickly, but it isn't showing any noticeable signs of that just yet.

-I've also found in the four months I've been using the Ring it has continued adding new features so it is constantly innovating and getting better.
-Although the ring is expensive at £417 (and the monthly subscription fee) if you want to invest in a reliable, accurate, and unobtrusive health tracker, the Oura Ring is well worth it in my opinion.
+I've also found in the six months I've been using the Ring it has continued adding new features so it is constantly innovating and getting better.
+Although the ring is expensive at £410 (and the monthly subscription fee) if you want to invest in a reliable, accurate, and unobtrusive health tracker, the Oura Ring is well worth it in my opinion.